Moesif/fastifly-moesif-nodejs-example/README.md

 [moesif-nodejs](https://github.com/Moesif/moesif-nodejs) is a middleware that makes integration with Moesif easy for Nodejs based apps including Express.

-This example is an express application with Moesif's API analytics and monitoring integrated.
+This example is a Fastify application with Moesif's API analytics middleware integrated.

 ## Fastify Middleware